act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Passed Example 2

-Accessible name describes the purpose of the link.
+The accessible name describes the purpose of the link.

 ```html
 <a href="#main" aria-label="Go to the main content of the page"></a>